 Tchavalo Schmitt exponent of Manouche, French Gypsy Jazz.

 Bar Zalel: Years of voyages brought Bar Zalel to Paris, the Mecca of jazz manouche.
-After performing numerous concerts with Ben Holder in the UK and upon meeting Gwen Cahue in Paris, Bar envisioned the collision between these two young virtuosos and made it happen, through a series of UK concerts at the summer 2010, headlining the International Gypsy Guitar Festival to critical acclaim.
-Bar, a soloist and a musician performing in several genres, takes great pleasure in providing rhythm to this bi national duo of young soloists.
+After performing numerous concerts with Ben Holder in the UK and upon meeting Gwen Cahue in Paris, Bar envisioned the collision between these two young virtuosos and made it happen, through a series of UK concerts in summer of 2010, headlining the International Gypsy Guitar Festival to critical acclaim.
+Bar, a soloist and a musician performing in several genres, takes great pleasure in providing rhythm to this bi-national duo of young soloists.

 Django’s “Minor Swing” can be heard in the background during the oracle scene in The Matrix